PredictiveEcology/reproducible/cran-comments.md

 There were no ERRORs nor WARNINGs.

-There were 2 NOTEs:
+There were 1 NOTEs:

-1. As requested by CRAN, we have fixed problems enconutered during the Windows build process last week.

-    Days since last update: 6

-2. spell-check reports false positives:
+1. spell-check reports false positives:

     Possibly mis-spelled words in DESCRIPTION:
       Reproducibility (3:36)